Gravitational Atoms from Topological Stars: Introduction

 Our results fall into two classes: those that are expected to hold in a qualitatively similar way for compact objects other than TS, and those that are TS-specific.
 We summarize them here.
-It is convenient to remind the reader that TSs are characterized by two length scales, the TS's size $r_{b}$ and the length of the compact extra-dimension $R_{y}$.
+We remind the reader that TSs are characterized by two length scales, the TS's size $r_{b}$ and the length of the compact extra-dimension $R_{y}$.